sinclairzx81/typescript.api/README.md

 ### typescript.resolve (sources, callback)

-Will resolve compilation units by iteratively walking the source files by way of their
+Will resolve source units by traversing each source files reference element.
-<reference path='#'> elements.

-Will return a list of source units needed for compilation.

 __Arguments__

 * sources - An array of source filenames.
-* callback(units) - A callback with located units.
+* callback(units) - A callback with the resolved units.

 __Example__

-Will resolve 'program.ts' and print all referenced source files.
+The following will resolve 'program.ts' and log each referenced source file to the console.

 ```javascript
 var typescript = require("typescript.api");